tkozzer/hedera-townhall-api/README.md

     git clone https://github.com/tkozzer/hedera-townhall-api.git

-Make sure that you are in the /hedera-townhall-api directory
+Make sure that you are in the hedera-townhall-api directory

     cd hedera-townhall-api